ASB Leadership (E), Black Student Achievement Program (BSAP) Coordinator, MS Instructional Coach

 Bio: Arden Houghton is entering her second year as an educator.
 She has always loved math and is ecstatic to teach young women how to embrace their love of STEM as well.
 Ms. Houghton attended an all-girls' high school in Houston before going to college in San Antonio.
 In San Antonio, she discovered her love for education and began taking as many education-related courses as Trinity would allow.
 After taking a year after graduation to help take care of her grandmother, Ms. Houghton picked up everything and moved to Los Angeles, where she entered the Los Angeles Urban Teacher Residency program through California State University, Los Angeles.
 Through this program, Ms. Houghton learned how to teach math through a social justice lens and make sure that all students know they can perform well in their STEM classes.
 During her sparse free time, Ms. Houghton enjoys reading, cuddling with her dog (Saoirse), going on hikes, and flying back to Texas to visit family.
 She cannot wait to meet the girls at GALA and help them achieve their full potential.

-AP Computer Science Principles, AP Computer Science A (Java), Intro to Data Science
+Exploring Computer Science, AP Computer Science A (Java), Intro to Data Science, High School Robotics (E)

 Education: Bachelor or Science, Electrical Engineering/Computer Science, University of California, Berkeley